romanpitatelev/go-fiber-crm/README.md

 # Simple CRM Lead Management System
+(practice project based on video by Akhil Sharma)

 The Simple CRM Lead Management System is a Go application that provides a RESTful API for managing leads.
 It utilizes the Fiber web framework and the GORM ORM library to handle HTTP requests and interact with a SQLite database.
 Features